Ever Rest

 Ever Rest is the home and studio of Jasper F. Cropsey, a painter in the Hudson River School.
 The historic house museum is located in Hastings-on-Hudson, New York and was built in 1835.
 Cropsey acquired the property in 1886 and built an artist studio addition which was completed in 1888.
-It is owned and managed by Newington-Cropsey Foundation which preserves the house and the work of Cropsey.
+It is owned and managed by the Newington-Cropsey Foundation which preserves the house and the work of Cropsey.

 It was added to the National Register of Historic Places in 1973.